variantstudios/compasshighschool.org/_posts/2018-04-13-what-sets-compass-apart.md

 ### Equity matters for everyone.

 Even though Fort Collins prides itself on being the Choice City, the truth is that the same privileges aren’t equally available to everyone who lives here.
 Compass will be a place of belonging where students from every population can receive the resources and support they need.
-Compass students be learners and leaders who create a more just and peaceful world.
+Compass students will be learners and leaders who create a more just and peaceful world.